ludwigrubio/covid19-HCSC/README.md

 | cumulative_death_to_date | Int64 |
 ### If I had more time ...

-* __Automate unit testing__: The sanity check of the output was executed manually, before and after exporting result into a CSV file.
+* __Automated unit testing__: The sanity check of the output was executed manually, before and after exporting result into a CSV file.
 A good/better practice to avoid changes in the expected columns, formats, and result in the output file that Data Scientist will consume, it's a good to have an automated Unit Test, that before deploying or being used by another person could automatically verify the result in terms of acceptance criteria.
 * __Reutilization of code__: Due the scope of the exercise, the code was developed in few files only using OOP concepts.
 A better practice could be to create different files to reutilize them later, for example:
 	* Create an _Utils.py_ file to be reused
 	* Create a different class the per each file to be preprocessed; this can help us to reutilize the cleanup process,  using clean data to join with other data.